RobbaNNN-7/Moon_Phase_Detection/README.md

-# Moon Phase Detection ( ACCURACY ISSUES DUE TO DATA , WILL BE FIXED )
+# Moon Phase Detection ( ACCURACY ISSUES DUE TO MISMATCH SIZES , WILL BE FIXED )

 A deep learning model that classifies moon phases from images using Convolutional Neural Networks (CNN).